CodeTrek/haystack/src/server/searcher/search.md

 - `"hello world"` → matches: "hello world" (exact phrase only)

 ### 2. AND Search
-- `cat dog` → matches documents containing both "cat" and "dog"
+- `cat dog` → matches line containing both "cat" and "dog"
 - `cat* AND dog*` → matches: "cat dog", "cats dogs", "catalog doggy"
-- `"cat food" AND "dog food"` → matches documents containing both exact phrases
+- `"cat food" AND "dog food"` → matches line containing both exact phrases

 ### 3. OR Search
-- `cat OR dog` → matches documents containing either "cat" or "dog"
+- `cat OR dog` → matches line containing either "cat" or "dog"
 - `cat* OR dog*` → matches: "cat", "cats", "dog", "dogs"
-- `(cat OR dog) AND food` → matches: "cat food", "dog food"

 ### 4. NOT Search
-- `cat NOT dog` → matches documents with "cat" but not "dog"
+- `cat NOT dog` → matches line with "cat" but not "dog"
 - `cat AND NOT dog` → same as above
-- `(cat OR dog) AND NOT mouse` → matches documents with "cat" or "dog" but not "mouse"

-### 5. Complex Expressions
-- `(cat OR dog) AND (food OR treat)` → matches: "cat food", "dog treat", "cat treat"
-- `(cat* OR dog*) AND NOT (mouse OR rat)` → matches documents with words starting with "cat" or "dog" but not containing "mouse" or "rat"

 ## Performance Tips